JudeQuintana/terraform-main/docs/routing-policy-language.md

 ## VPC Peering Deluxe Exclusion

 VPC Peering Deluxe is intentionally excluded from routing policy.
-Peering is a direct point-to-point connection between two VPCs -- by its nature, the act of creating a peering relationship is itself an explicit allow.
+Peering is a direct point-to-point connection between two VPCs.
+By its nature, the act of creating a peering relationship is itself an explicit allow.
 There is no ambiguity about intent: if you peer two VPCs, you want them to reach each other.